aws/aws-toolkit-vscode/CONTRIBUTING.md

 }
 ```

-Overrides specifically for CodeWhisperer/Amazon Q can be set using the `aws.dev.codewhispererService` setting.
+<a name="codewhisperer-settings">Overrides specifically for CodeWhisperer/Amazon Q can be set using the `aws.dev.codewhispererService` setting.
 This is a JSON object consisting of keys/values required to override API calls to CodeWhisperer/Amazon Q: `region` and `endpoint`.
-If this setting is present, then all keys need to be explicitly provided.
+If this setting is present, then all keys need to be explicitly provided.</a>

 Example: